OpInCo-Community/official-website/README.md

 Thank you for your interest in contributing to this project!
-This website is build using React(in frontend) and Django(backend).
+This website is build using React and Django templates(frontend) and Django(backend).

 ## Design
 In case you would like to have a look over the designed UI, here is the link: [Figma](https://www.figma.com/file/hsyaeH7PnejILiTzcEYJ8V/OpInCo?node-id=730%3A6542)